 HOME ADVANTAGE PROVES TELLING

 Drawing in horses from far and wide, the Arc is anything but a purely French affair.
-It has been horses trained from the host nation who have enjoyed the bulk of success though, despite missing out during four of the the past five renewals.
+It has been horses trained from the host nation who have enjoyed the bulk of success though, despite missing out during six of the the past eight renewals.
 While their short-term dominance may be wavering, their position on top in the all-time record will remain safe for many decades.

 Although Japan fails to feature on the chart above, it’s only fair to mention that they have been knocking on the door lately.
 Nakayama Festa finished second in 2010 and Orferve lost out by a neck two years later.
 Deep Impact also ran a big race in 2006 although he was later disqualified due to a failed drugs test.